apache/spark/python/docs/source/user_guide/sql/arrow_pandas.rst

 Since Spark 3.2, the Spark configuration ``spark.sql.execution.arrow.pyspark.selfDestruct.enabled`` can be used to enable PyArrow's ``self_destruct`` feature, which can save memory when creating a Pandas DataFrame via ``toPandas`` by freeing Arrow-allocated memory while building the Pandas DataFrame.
-This option can also save memory when creating a PyArrow Table via ``toArrowTable``.
+This option can also save memory when creating a PyArrow Table via ``toArrow``.
 This option is experimental.
 When used with ``toPandas``, some operations may fail on the resulting Pandas DataFrame due to immutable backing arrays.
 Typically, you would see the error ``ValueError: buffer source array is read-only``.
 Newer versions of Pandas may fix these errors by